CapSap/product-data-file-eb/README.md

 3.`pip install -r requirements.txt` - this will install lib modules

 `python format.py` - this will run the script. make sure that the correct excel files are in the appropriate folder

-ive got a new idea about the images:

-- i could create a new dictionary that takes in the partent ID, and colour, and an image url
-- and match this against a varient sku where the parent id matches, and the colour matches.

-todos or a plan:

-- we are reading the single export file
-- instead of blacklist columns, whitelist them to only include desired.
-- and build a better dictionary for the url maapping. i can use the ID column and colour to help match
-  - so ill have a dic of ID, colour, url
-  - and when we go through each row, find all urls where the ID and colour match?
-- urls have correct info only within the url itself. and the parent ID will match the product.
-  - i thought i was using the "image alt text" column from shopify, but i am making my own by removing the size from the sku.

-stopping at this problem:

-- still having problems here. csv file is showing a 0.0 in the int column. it needs to be whole number
-- also having trouble with staple tee 5001-WHT.
-The image url name is not formatted correctly

 # How to run and generate a file